 The collections of the University of Delaware Library parallel the University's academic interests and support all disciplines.
 Books, E-books, electronic databases, E-journals, periodicals, microforms, government publications, maps, manuscripts, media in video and DVD format and Internet access provide a major academic resource.
 Library staff members provide a wide range of services, including assistance with electronic library resources, reference assistance, interlibrary loan, instructional programs and assistance to users with disabilities.
 The Library's AskRef Live! and AskRef Instant Messaging (IM) services provides online live reference service during many hours of the week.

 The University of Delaware Library offers access via its web page to WorldCat Local, the world's largest network of library-based content and services.
-WorldCat Local, an OCLC product, encompasses the holdings of over 10,000 libraries around the world including the University of Delaware Library.
+WorldCat Local, an OCLC product, encompasses the holdings of 1.66 billion items from tens of thousands of libraries around the world including the University of Delaware Library.

-The University of Delaware Library is a member of the Association of Research Libraries, the Center for Research Libraries, CIRLA (Chesapeake Information and Research Library Alliance), OCLC (Online Computer Library Center), LYRASIS, the OCLC Research Library Partnership and the HathiTrust.
+The University of Delaware Library is a member of the Association of Research Libraries, the Center for Research Libraries, CIRLA (Chesapeake Information and Research Library Alliance), OCLC (Online Computer Library Center), LYRASIS, the OCLC Research Library Partnership, the HathiTrust, NACO (Name Authority Cooperative Program) and NDSA (National Digital Stewardship Alliance).
 The University of Delaware Library is also a member of the National Network of Libraries of Medicine (NN/LM) that promotes health information, education and/or access in the Mid-Atlantic Region which includes Delaware, New Jersey, New York and Pennsylvania.

 University of Delaware Home Page

 Please direct questions to Allan Fanjoy < firstname.lastname@example.org>